Tsunami014/Phoenix-Engine/how this works/actions and hashtags.md

-# this is how the actions work:
+# this is how the actions work

 **PLEASE NOTE self.fc is the game** self.fc contains every room and object